-- For example, assume we have a contract that allows a party to withdraw its balance and then zeros the balance. - This contract allows the caller to specify an address to send the withdrawn currency to. - An attacker, may craft a contract and ask to send the money to the contract address instead of an EOA address. - The fallback function in the crafted contract calls the withdraw balance function several times.
-Will go through since zeroing the balance comes after finishing the call. - This allows the attacker to withdraw all the contract money instead of her balance only. - This exactly what happened in The DAO attack.
+- For example, assume we have a contract that allows a party to withdraw her own balance and then zeros the balance. - This contract allows the caller to specify an address to send the withdrawn currency to. - An attacker, may craft a contract and ask to send the money to this contract's address instead of an EOA address. - The fallback function in the crafted contract calls the withdraw balance function several times.
+Will go through since zeroing the balance comes after finishing the call. - This allows the attacker to withdraw all the attacked contract's money instead of her balance only. - This exactly what happened in The DAO attack.